 Dronabinol (By mouth)

-Treats or prevents nausea and vomiting caused by cancer medicines, when other medicines do not work.
+Treats or prevents nausea and vomiting caused by cancer medicines, when other medicines did not work.
 Also used to increase appetite in patients with AIDS.

 How to Use This Medicine: